Short skis as a new opportunity for older skiers

 It's never too late to learn how to ski.
 Whether you are a beginner, intermediate, or an expert, you will find out that skiboards will fit you.
 For beginners and intermediat skiers, longer skiboards (99 or 120 cm) would be the best fit.
 They are light and easy to control, but very supportive at the same time.

 Experts who would like to challenge their balance and explore new possibilities can try snowblades as short as 65 cm which as close to the experience of skiskating.

 Suitable skiboards length differs based on your experience - longer skiboards are more suitable for beginners, experts may challenge themselves with short skiboards.

 The right ski length is crucial when it comes to choosing skis.
 Skis that are too short or too long can be challenging to control and can cause unnecessary strain on your joints.

-If you’re an older skier, it’s a good idea to go for a ski that’s a little bit smaller than what you’re used to wearing.
+If you’re an older skier, it’s a good idea to go for a ski that’s a little bit smaller than what you’re used to wearing, for example snowblades 99 or 120 cm long.
 A shorter ski allows you to turn and move more freely, which puts less strain on your knee and hip.
 However, don’t go too short as this can lead to unstable skiing and poor performance.

 3. Consider the ski width

 Skiboards' wider waist provides additional support and makes skiing more enjoyable and stable.

 The width of your ski's "waist" can have a big impact on how it works in different conditions.
 If your ski is wide, it'll give you more stability when skiing on powder or soft snow.